yanyuexie/yanyuexie.github.io/index.md

 Previously, I received my B.E. degree in microelectronic science and engineering from Fudan University, in 2020.
 During my undergrad, I was fortunate to work with Prof. [Jianli Chen](https://sme.fudan.edu.cn/5f/c6/c31141a352198/page.htm).

+**I am actively looking for a research internship opportunity for this summer!
+If you find my experiences and skills fit your team, please email me!
+Thank you!**

 ## Publications

 [C6] [Peeling the Onion: Hierarchical Reduction of Data Redundancy for Efficient Vision Transformer Training](https://arxiv.org/abs/2211.10801)<br>